obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Publish.md

 If you wish to setup Google Analytics for your site, first make sure your local laws and regulations allows.
 Then, you just need to put the tracking code, in the form of `UA-XXXXX-Y` into the text box and your site will automatically track page views.
 Note that Google Analytics is only available to visitors from your custom domain.

+When testing Google Analytics, please make sure to disable any ad-blocking browser extensions like uBlock Origin which blocks Google Analytics scripts from running.

+Also, Obsidian Publish isn't directly compatible with Google Tag Manager at the moment - you can set it up using custom javascript if you wish to use Google Tag Manager instead of Google Analytics.

 ### Custom domain

 You can setup a custom domain or subdomain for your Obsidian Publish site.
 Currently, we don't yet have a way to provision SSL certificate on your behalf, so you need to resort to either an SSL-enabled server of your own, or to setup your site on CloudFlare, which provides SSL for free.